A perplexed furrow in my brow, I gazed out at the ocean, just beyond the road, and then up at the Renaissance Curaçao Resort & Casino.

 See how far below the actual ocean is?
 Since the hotel is on a hill, it may even be higher up than two stories!

 From this vantage point, I could understand why the infinity beach was so important.
 Though Curaçao has some of the most beautiful beaches in the world, the particular swath of ocean that the hotel sits next to is craggy and rough.

 No amount of landscaping the actual beach would make it work for a resort.
 It’s a rather inspiring life lesson: If the beach you’re dealt is too rough, build your own beach, two stories up!

 Not one to pass up an immersive experience, I popped by my balcony-beautiful hotel room to change into my bathing suit and try the infinity beach out for myself.
 Delicious!

 On a practical note, I would highly recommend the Renaissance Curacao Resort & Casino to Curaçao travelers for its beauty, ideal location right in the center of a great part of Willemstad, friendliness, and surprising affordability.

 So what do you think?
-Have you ever seen an infinity beach before?
+Have you traveled to the ABC Islands?
+Ever seen an infinity beach before?
 Are you tempted to try it?
 Do share!